nagasudhirpulla/taming_python/blog/skills/intro_to_matplotlib.md

 '^k:'  # black triangle_up markers connected by a dotted line
 ```

-A small example can be seen below
+An example can be seen below
 ```python
 import matplotlib.pyplot as plt